spidermunkey/timers/dlog/1-4-24/post-1.md

 I now feel like I'm able to write code everyday and even though I'm still working 2 jobs and working everyday at that I think I can put in atleast an hour a day either before or after work.

+I have enough half baked projects to keep me busy so...
 Let's see how this goes.